carolineweiss/01_Variables_and_Datatypes/05_Intro_to_Objects_Strings/tutorial/README.md

 }
 ```

-In the first line, `split()` looks for the *delimiter* (also known as the *separator*) within the string, and "breaks" the string up every time it finds that delimiter.
+In the first line, `split()` looks for the *delimiter*, or *separator*, within the string, and "breaks" the string up every time it finds that delimiter.
 You passed in a single space (" ") character as the delimiter.
 The return value from that method is an array of the substrings that fall between the delimiters.
 The delimiters are stripped away, and don't end up in the result array.

 The final three lines use a *foreach* loop to list the individual words on the console.
 The output looks like this: